 Drucker says that efficiency and cost control in this environment are not really considered virtues, even though they may be ‘preached’.
 Not to spend the budget will convince the budget maker to cut the budget for the next fiscal period.

 “Dependence on a budget allocation militates against setting priorities and concentrating efforts.
 Yet nothing is ever accomplished unless resources are concentrated on a small number of priorities.”

 I think this is one of the most relevant ideas in this paper.
-Our councillors draw us in to trying to please everyone (the last thing they want to do is say no) and we end up spread thinly over so many services and issues that we inevitably fail.
-This just adds to the image problem councils have as helpful but ineffective organisations.
-If most communities knew about the amount of time CEO’s spend today on managing the personal idiosyncrasies and dysfunctional behaviours of councillors instead of applying themselves to running the organisation to provide services that effectively meet community needs sustainably, they would be amazed.
+Our councillors, as politicians, draw us in to trying to please everyone (the last thing they want to do is say no) and we end up spread thinly over so many services and issues that we inevitably fail.
+This just adds to the image problem councils have in being seen as helpful but ineffective organisations.
+If most communities knew about the amount of time CEO’s spend managing the personal idiosyncrasies and dysfunctional behaviours of councillors, instead of applying themselves to running the organisation to provide services that effectively meet community needs sustainably, they would be amazed.

 Drucker sees the motivators for public service managers as wrong.
 Instead of the motivation that comes from being paid for results, the public service organisation is paid for its intention to obtain results.

 “It is paid for not alienating important constituents rather than for satisfying any one group.
 It is misdirected, by the way it is paid, into defining performance and results as what will maintain or increase its budget.”